instructure/inst_statsd/README.md

 ## Usage

-Outside of configuration, app code generally interacts with the `CanvasStatsd::Statsd` object, which is a proxy class to communicate messages to statsd.
+Outside of configuration, app code generally interacts with the `InstStatsd::Statsd` object, which is a proxy class to communicate messages to statsd.

 Available statsd messages are described in: